lait8904/Qt/README.md

-# QtTree
+# Qt
-Tree for graphics application
+QTree and QCustomPlot for graphics application